AGESEG -- Casia Ageing Database Segmentation Ground Truth

 This is "The Multimedia Signal Processing and Security Lab", short WaveLab, website.
 We are a research group at the Computer Sciences Department of the University of Salzburg headed by Andreas Uhl.
 The short name "WaveLab" already indicates that wavelets are among our favorite tools - we have 15 years of experience in this area.
 Our research is focused on Multimedia Security including Watermarking, Image and Video Compression, Medical Image Classification, and Biometrics.

 This is a manual segmentation of a subset of the Project Peking (Casia) Subject Aging Database.
-The superset database of iris images should be published as CASIA v5.0 Iris Database at idealtest.
+The superset database of iris images is published as CASIA Iris Subject Ageing Version 1.0 at idealtest.

 In this database only the ground truth is made available in the form of text files containg the boundary points.
 These files, along with the original image, can be used with manuseg from the USIT to generate normalized templates and masks.